-The first recorded instance of a Darby was Roger de Derby who held estates in the year 1160.
+The first recorded instance of the family was Roger de Derby who held estates in the year 1160.
 The Hundredorum Rolls of 1278 list Edelota Darby in Oxfordshire and later the Assize Rolls of Essex listed Simon Derby in 1377.
-CITATION[CLOSE]

 "Darby and Joan" is a proverbial phrase for a loving married couple in England that was inspired by John Darby (died 1730) and his wife Joan.
 They were first mentioned in a poem published in The Gentleman's Magazine by Henry Woodfall in 1735.
 Woodfall was in fact, an apprentice to John Darby, a printer in Bartholomew Close, London.
 This first poem inspired others by St. John Honeywood and Frederic Edward Weatherly and the characters are referenced in works by Robert Louis Stevenson and Lord Byron.

 This web page shows only a small excerpt of our Darbee research.
 Another 153 words (11 lines of text) covering the years 1203, 1307, 1300, 1278, 1678, 1717, 1677, 1720, 1790, 1796, 1871, 1749, 1823, 1789 and are included under the topic Early Darbee History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Darbee has been recorded under many different variations, including Darby, Derby, Darbyshire, Derbyshire, Darbie, Darbey, Derbie, Derbey, Darbishire and many more.

 Early Notables of the Darbee family (pre 1700)